divonlan/genozip/docs/coverage.rst

 **Description**

-Displays the per-chromosome Number-of-reads, Number-of-bases and Depth.
+Displays the per-chromosome Number-of-reads, Number-of-bases, % of total bases that are on this chromosome and Depth.
 With the paramater =all, shows all contigs, not just primary chromosomes.

 Fine details: